LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

 .. note::
    The maximum size of an email message including all attachments must be less than 8MB when using the `email_send` method.
-If necessary, larger messages can be sent using the ``-immediate`` parameter or the `email_immediate` method described in the :ref:`email-composing` section.
+If necessary, larger messages can be sent using the ``-immediate`` parameter or the `email_immediate` method described in the :ref:`sending-email-composing` section.

 The following example shows a pair of files being sent with an email message.
 The attachments are named "MyAttachment.txt" and "MyAttachment2.txt".
-They are located in the same folder as the Lasso page which is sending the email.
+They are located in the same folder as the Lasso page that is sending the email.
 These text files will not be processed by Lasso before they are sent. ::

    email_send(